S3anHarrington/Project-I/README.md

 ```
 ---
 ## Usage
-To properly utilize the application, clone the repository using 'git clone' and navigate to main.py.
+To properly utilize the application, clone the repository using 'git clone' and run main.py from your chosen Command Line Interface within the necessary envrionment from the file directory.

 ---